stgm/scientific-programming-1/92 Resources/10 Plot/10 plot.md

     matplotlib.pyplot.plot(x_coords, y_coords, 'go')
     matplotlib.pyplot.show()

 We choose green circles as 'markers', with which each point in the graph is represented: that is what `'go'` means (`g` green `o` circles).
 The final command saves the plot to a file called `plot.png`.
-This file is found as a seperate file next to your code.
+This file is found as a separate file next to your code.

 ![](plotje1.png)